 The Haskell name has cropped up many times in Amey trees but with no direct links yet to my tree.

-Dorset OPC has sudgested that Catharine could have been baptised Elizabeth but used Catharine.
+Dorset OPC has suggested that Catharine could have been baptized Elizabeth but used Catharine.

 Horton is such a small area but I have yet to make any links